MehulS10/All-in-one-personal-tracker/README.md

 ---

-# Feedback
+# Reviews & Feedback

-This project was built for personal workflow management.

-Would love feedback, suggestions, and improvement ideas from:
+I built this primarily for my own workflow as a freelancer and job seeker, so I’m sharing it publicly to get honest feedback and improvement ideas.

+Would especially appreciate reviews on:

+- UI/UX experience
+- Workflow practicality
-- developers
+- Performance
+- Features you’d personally want
-- designers
+- Bugs/issues
-- productivity enthusiasts
+- General usability

+Feel free to:
+- Open an issue
-- recruiters
+- Suggest features
-- startup operators
+- Share improvements
+- Test the workflow and break things 😄

+Any feedback is genuinely appreciated.
 ---

 # License